-To manage sodium intake, patients should carefully read food labels and choose low-sodium options.
+To manage sodium intake, patients should carefully read food labels (read labels carefully as a kidney patient) and choose low-sodium options.
 Fresh, whole foods are preferred over processed ones, as the latter often contain hidden sodium.

 Rinsing canned vegetables or choosing low-sodium versions can also help minimize sodium consumption.
 Cooking at home with herbs, spices, and salt substitutes instead of table salt can enhance flavor without excess sodium.

 Foods to limit or avoid include canned soups, processed meats, pickled foods, packaged snacks, and high-sodium condiments.
 Dining out less frequently can also assist in maintaining sodium control, as restaurant meals tend to be higher in sodium content.

 FAQs for Fluids to Hydrate with Kidney Disorder